diskmanti/zero/README.md

 Change to *ansible-tower* directory and run the following as your user (root not required).

-Get status:
+Get status.

 `$ vagrant status`

-Start set of VM's:
+Start set of VM's.

 `$ vagrant up cent7s0 cent6s0`

-Bounce servers to disable SELinux (unfortunate for now):
+Bounce servers to disable SELinux (unfortunate for now).

 `$ vagrant reload cent7s0 cent6s0`